PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 First-past-the-post (Plurality) electoral systems have fatal flaws.

-First preference votes in quota-preferential PR systems are important, but are not the only votes that can form a quota.
+First preference votes in PR-STV systems are important, but are not the only votes that can form a quota.
 Large surpluses can lead to candidates receiving surplus transfers being elected without receiving any first preference votes at all.

 G

-Group Voting Tickets in elections for the Senate, all mainland State upper houses, and municipal elections in all the NSW municipalities that use PR, and for the City of Melbourne in Victoria
+Group Voting Tickets, which have been used in elections for the Senate, all mainland State upper houses, and municipal elections in all the NSW municipalities that use PR, and for the City of Melbourne in Victoria, but have since been discontinued for some of those

 H

-Honorary Life Members of the Proportional Representation Society of Australia
+Honorary Life Members of Proportional Representation Society of Australia Inc.

 J